-At The University of Alabama’s Culverhouse College of Commerce we bring together a group of highly successful managers, professionals and executives across a broad spectrum of industries and job positions for our Executive MBA Program.
+At The University of Alabama’s Culverhouse College of Business we bring together a group of highly successful managers, professionals and executives across a broad spectrum of industries and job positions for our Executive MBA Program.
 Our alumni call their experience in the EMBA Program life-changing, challenging, valuable and transformative.
 The UA EMBA goal is to provide the tools and opportunities to drive more success for our students, alumni and their companies.
 We emphasize leadership and improving business skills to further professional and personal aspirations.

 UA EMBA offers two convenient formats for working professionals: An every other weekend face-to-face format on the main campus in Tuscaloosa and a once-a-month blended in-class/online format in Huntsville, Alabama.